Reflow-HQ/libs/auth-next/README.md

 export default function getAuth(): ReflowAuth {
   return new ReflowAuth({
-    storeID: 123456,
+    projectID: 123456,
     secret: "REPLACE_ME_WITH_A_32_CHAR_SECRET",
   });
 }
 ```

 This file imports and initializes the Reflow library.
 You will be importing this file in your server components in order to obtain a ReflowAuth instance.
-Remember to replace the `storeID` with the ID of your Reflow project (you can find in the dashboard [settings page](https://reflowhq.com/project/settings)), and to add a unique 32 character secret string.
+Remember to replace the `projectID` with the ID of your Reflow project (you can find it in the dashboard [settings page](https://reflowhq.com/project/settings)), and to add a unique 32 character secret string.
 The latter is used for encrypting the session cookie.

 Notes